-Physical education plays a critical role in educating the whole student.
+The department believes Physical Education plays a critical role in educating the whole child.
 Research supports the importance of movement in educating both mind and body.
-Physical education contributes directly to development of physical competence and fitness.
-It also helps students to make informed choices and understand the value of leading a physically active lifestyle.
-The benefits of physical education can affect both academic learning and physical activity patterns of students.
-The healthy, physically active student is more likely to be academically motivated, alert, and successful.
+Physical education contributes directly to the development of physical competence and fitness.
+It also helps pupils to make informed choices and understand the value of leading a physically active lifestyle.
+The benefits of physical education can affect both academic learning and the physical activity patterns of pupils.
+The healthy, physically active pupil is more likely to be academically motivated, alert, and successful.

 Possible careers include:

 The college enters pupils in the AQA GCSE Physical Education examination

 100% Achieved Level 5>

 2022 BTEC Sport results:

 The Year 7 football team have some very exciting players and have demonstrated excellent potential, winning most of their matches this year.